The Side By Side Project

 Relationships

-In Side by Side, we invite couples to imagine how to maximize their final years left together and explore the intersection of aging, spirituality, and relationships.
-The book opens a rare window into the intimate, true “soul stories” versus “ego stories” of elder couples with fierce commitments to thriving and growing in their relationships.
+In this book, we invite couples to imagine how to maximize their final years left together and explore the intersection of aging, spirituality, and relationships.
+It opens a rare window into the intimate, true “soul stories” versus “ego stories” of elder couples with fierce commitments to thriving and growing in their relationships.
 We ask the question, “What does love mean now?” that invites couples to trace the evolution of their love over time.
 We explore what is possible as we retire and spend more time together, re-evaluating life priorities and ways to pursue meaning, calling, purpose, legacy, and service.
 We address changing sexual needs, parenting with adult children, skillfully working through conflicts, and facing the inevitable losses entailed with aging.
 The intention of this book is marriage/couples’ enlightenment and conscious aging together with wisdom and love.

 Aging Together